jimshowalter/architecture-enforcer/README.md

 Architecture analyzer/enforcer for Java codebases.

-There are many tools for static analysis (including dependency analysis).
-For example, jdeps.
+There are many tools for code analysis, including dependency analysis and cluster identification.

 But those tools just report on the current state of the codebase.

+A tool might, for example, run the HCS algorithm on the code, and detect that there are some clusters, but the odds that those clusters are how you wish the code is clustered are extremely low, particularly in legacy code (which tends to be mass of unwanted dependencies).

-In contrast, this tool compares a codebase's current state to a desired target state, identifying and reporting on all references that violate the target architecture.
+In contrast, this tool compares a codebase's current state to a desired target state that you define, identifying and reporting on all references that violate the aspirational target architecture.

-This tool is not prescriptive about how you define your architecture, other than identifying illegal references.

 A companion project, https://github.com/jimshowalter/architecture-enforcer-sample, provides a sample war used by this project's tests, and in this documentation.